nxp-imx/imx-sm/sm/doc/port.md

 | 1           | Boot LM1 (M7), error if no image in container                                           |
 | 2           | Boot nothing                                                                            |

-An aternative configuration for this board is [mx952alt](@ref CONFIG_MX952ALT).
+An alternative configuration for this board is [mx952alt](@ref CONFIG_MX952ALT).
 It defines the following boot mode select (mSel) options which can be specified using the MSEL=\<mSel\> option with mkimage.

 | mSel        | Description (mx952alt)                                                                  |